Carlos Arango Vélez: Separation from and return to the Liberal Party

-In 1933, Arango decided to separate himself from the official liberalism (of the Colombian Liberal Party), due to some political actions that compromised President Olaya with the conservatives.
-In response, he joined a leftist movement called the National Leftist Revolutionary Union (Unión Nacional de Izquierda Revolucionaria, UNIR), founded, primarily, by the influential liberal lawyer Jorge Eliécer Gaitán.
+In 1933, Arango Vélez decided to separate himself from the official liberalism (of the Colombian Liberal Party), due to some political actions that compromised President Olaya with the conservatives.
+In response, he joined the National Leftist Revolutionary Union (Unión Nacional de Izquierda Revolucionaria, UNIR) founded, primarily, by the influential liberal lawyer Jorge Eliécer Gaitán.

 Emblem the National Leftist Revolutionary Union, a party that Arango was a part of between 1933 and 1935.

-To promote UNIR, Arango and founded the newspaper "El Unirismo", and sought the implementation of an agrarian reform, which the new president, Alfonso López Pumarejo, would implement in 1936.
+To promote UNIR, Arango Vélez and Gaitán founded the newspaper El Unirismo and sought agrarian reform, which the new president, Alfonso López Pumarejo, would implement in 1936.

-However, the harassment that the movement suffered by Liberals and Conservatives alike, their alleged closeness to communists that marginalized them, and their failure in the 1935 parliamentary elections, led Arango and Gaitán to dissolve the movement and return to the official ranks of the Liberal Party.
+However, the harassment that the movement suffered from Liberals and Conservatives alike, allegations of closeness to communists that marginalized it, and its failure in the 1935 parliamentary elections led Arango Vélez and Gaitán to dissolve the movement and return to the official ranks of the Liberal Party.

 Mayorship of Bogotá (1935–1936)

-In retribution for his return to the Liberal Party, Arango was appointed Superior Mayor of Bogotá by President López Pumarejo, holding the position from October 1935 to March 1936 (Gaitán would later do the same between 1936 and 1937).
-During his mayoralty, he gave an award-winning speech on Russian socialist activist Rosa Luxemburg, at the Teatro Colón.
+For his return to the Liberal Party, Arango Vélez was appointed Superior Mayor of Bogotá by President López Pumarejo, holding the position from October 1935 to March 1936 (Gaitán would later do the same between 1936 and 1937).
+During his mayoralty, he gave an award-winning speech on Russian socialist Rosa Luxemburg at the Teatro Colón.

-Arango was also a professor of Criminal Law at the National University of Colombia, during those years.
-He directed the Colombian Newspaper El Nacional, was a Representative in the Chamber, and Senator for several periods.
+Arango Vélez was also a professor of Criminal Law at the National University of Colombia during those years.
+He directed the Colombian Newspaper El Nacional, was a Representative in the Chamber, and a Senator for several periods.
 He was also Colombia's ambassador to the Holy See in 1942, at the request of outgoing President Eduardo Santos.

 Presidential candidacy

-Arango launched his presidential candidacy for the 1942 elections supported by the radical sector of the Liberal Party, and with the approval of Laureano Gómez, president of the Conservative Party.
-With his candidacy, Arango aimed to confront the ruling Liberal Party, which was supporting the re-election of former President Alfonso López Pumarejo.
+Arango Vélez launched his presidential candidacy for the 1942 elections supported by the radical sector of the Liberal Party, and with the approval of Laureano Gómez, president of the Conservative Party.
+With his candidacy, Arango Vélez aimed to confront the ruling Liberal Party, which was supporting the re-election of former President Alfonso López Pumarejo.

 Among his conservative allies were the young lawyer Misael Pastrana Borrero (who was a protégé of businessman Mariano Ospina Pérez), and the Santista sector of the Liberal Party, led by former president Eduardo Santos, who were the minority in the party.
 In addition to the support of Jorge Eliecer Gaitán himself, he brought together communists and radical liberals.
-Despite this coalition of support, former president López Pumarejo defeated Arango by a considerable margin (close to an 8-point difference).
+Despite this coalition of support, former president López Pumarejo defeated Arango Vélez by close to an 8-point margin.